What PlateJoy got right

 This is the structural problem with every quiz-based meal planner, not just PlateJoy.
 Eat This Much, Mealime, and Plan to Eat all hit the same wall.
 A database can be large, but it's still finite.
 An AI that generates meals in response to your specific situation doesn't have that constraint.

 The acquisition made everything worse.
-When RVO Health bought PlateJoy, they had no incentive to invest in a small meal planning product.
-The founder left.
+RVO Health likely acquired PlateJoy for its health and wellness assets, not to run a meal planning product.
+The founder eventually moved on.
 Development stopped.
 Support evaporated.
 The recipe database froze in time.
 It's the same pattern that killed Yummly after Whirlpool's acquisition.

-If you're looking for what PlateJoy promised but never fully delivered, try MealThinker free for 7 days.
+If you're looking for what PlateJoy built but the acquisition took away, try MealThinker free for 7 days.
 No credit card required.

 Frequently asked questions